 Having a cat in your home may reduce the number of roaches and rodents.
 However, if you’re battling a large roach infestation, getting a cat to eliminate them is not the best option.

 One of the best ways to eliminate cockroaches is to use roach bait.
 You can prepare a roach bait yourself or buy it from the store.
 The idea is to have roaches carry the bait to their nests, where they ingest it and die.
-Roaches aren’t picky about what they eat, so they will eat other roaches that have been killed by the bait.
+Roaches aren’t picky about what they eat, so they will eat other roaches killed by the bait.

 You can also use boric acid to fight them.
 Mix boric acid, flour, and sugar in equal amounts and add little water to make a dough.
 However, it can be extremely dangerous if you have pets around.
 Place the acid in strategic places such as behind cabinets and drawers and under the refrigerator and stove.